Carnauba Wax

 256-bit encrypted, Level 1 PCI compliant technology powered by Shopify.

-American Express Apple Pay Diners Club Discover Maestro Mastercard PayPal Shop Pay Union Pay Visa
+American Express Apple Pay Diners Club Discover Maestro Mastercard PayPal Union Pay Visa

-Carnauba wax is yellow in colour and is native to Brazil.
+Carnauba wax is a solid wax and it is yellow in colour.
 It is extracted from the carnauba palm tree leaves and is a natural wax, used in a wide range of cosmetic products.

-Carnauba wax is sometimes referred to as the 'queen of waxes'.
+Carnauba wax is sometimes referred to as the 'queen of waxes' as it is one of the hardest natural waxes.
 It is also known as Brazil Wax, Ceara Wax and Palm Wax.

 Carnauba wax has emulsifying, thickening, softening, and emollient properties.
-It is ideal for cosmetics such as lip balms and lipstick.
+It is commonly used in a cosmetic formulation, such as lip balms and lipstick.

-Carnauba wax can be used to add shine and a glossy finish to a variety of products.
-It also helps the texture and structure of products with high melting points or a stiff consistency.
+Carnauba wax can be used to add shine and a gloss coating to a variety of products.
+Waxes also help the texture and structure of products with high melting points or a stiff consistency.

 As carnauba wax is insoluble in water, it also has great water resistant qualities.